 I found this cereal cookies recipe in one of my stepmother’s cookbooks.
 It’s either from “Catholic Women’s Desserts” or “Sunrise Beach, We’re Still Cooking!”
 If I’d bothered to take notes I would be able to give you the exact source, but I didn’t match the recipe with the book.

 Luckily, my stepmother took some notes.
 In fact, she took notes all over this particular cookbook, and I’m glad she did because if she hadn’t scribbled her opinion next to this recipe, I probably wouldn’t have paid any attention to it.
-The cookie is much better than it sounds and worth a try.
-The edges are light and crispy and the lack of brown sugar makes the cookies a little crispier and lighter than typical chocolate chip. *But* they get extra flavor from the corn flakes.
+This recipe is much better than it sounds and worth a try.
+The cookies have light and crispy edges, and the lack of brown sugar makes them a little crispier and lighter than typical chocolate chip. *But* they get extra flavor from the corn flakes.

 You can see the ingredients in the original recipe above, but I changed it up a bit by halving the recipe, using butterscotch chips and adding glazed candied nuts which were surprisingly good.